martinrotter/rssguard/resources/docs/Documentation.md

 * FreshRSS

 ### <a id="fltr"></a>Article Filtering
-Sometimes yout need to tweak incoming article - mark them starred, remove ads from their contents or simply ignore them.
+Sometimes you need to tweak incoming article - mark them starred, remove ads from their contents or simply ignore them.
 That's what filtering feature is for.

 <img src="images/filters-dialog.png" width="600px">